jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 **Eye patch and inflatable pillow.** Catch some rest whenever and wherever.

 **Photocopy your passport.** Put copies in all your luggage and carry-on.
 Write your contact information on these copies.
+Besides this backup copy, you want at least two forms of identification, and you want to store them in two separate locations.

 **Plan on doing laundry.** Only pack clothes for 5-7 days.
 Even when traveling on some remote islands, I've always been able to find local services